+Pastor Tim Guerino Executive Director

 I am thrilled that you have chosen to volunteer with Martinsburg Union Rescue Mission.
 Volunteers are a vital part of achieving our goal of strengthening community by promoting effective communication and are involved in every aspect of our organization, from the classrooms to the first impression of every person walking through our doors for the first time.
 I hope that you find the duties of your volunteer opportunity to be fulfilling and that your volunteer experience with us is rewarding and positive.
 The following information package includes details about our organization and the responsibilities of our volunteers.
-If you have any questions, please feel free to contact me or Sharon Wolford at newmurm@gmail.com or 304-263-6901 ext.
-4. Once again, welcome and thank you!
+If you have any questions, please contact Patrick Lewis, our Media / Volunteer Coordinator at VolunteerMURM@gmail.com or (681) 283-0791.
+Once again, welcome and thank you!

-Sincerely, Pastor Tim Guerino Executive Director
+Sincerely, Pastor Tim Guerino

+Executive Director

 About The Martinsburg Union Rescue Mission